Bar examination: Germany

-To become a lawyer in Germany, one has to study law at university for four or five years.
-Then, one has to pass the First Examination in Law (Erste Juristische Prüfung), which is administered in parts by the Oberlandesgericht (Higher State Court) of the respective state and in parts by the university the person attends; the state part accounts for two thirds of the final grade, the university part for one third.
+To become a lawyer in Germany, one has to study law at university for five years.
+Then, one has to pass the First Examination in Law (Erste Juristische Prüfung), which is administered in parts by the Oberlandesgericht (Higher State Court) of the respective state and in parts by the university the person attends; the state part accounts for 70% of the final grade, the university part for 30%.
 The First Examination is recognised as equivalent to an integrated Master's degree.
 However, it only provides a limited qualification and does not itself permit access to regulated careers in the legal field without further training.

 After the First Examination in Law, candidates that wish to fully qualify must participate in a two-year practical training period (Referendariat) including placements at a court of law, a public prosecutor's office, a public sector in-house legal team and a law firm (private practice) or private sector in-house legal team.
 At the end of this training, candidates must take and pass the Second State Examination in Law (Zweites Staatsexamen).

 Successful candidates of the Second Examination are called fully qualified lawyer (Volljurist).
 They may join the bar as an attorney, to become judges and to become state attorneys (public prosecutors).
 There are some other legal or legal-adjacent careers which require additional or different training (namely public notaries and patent lawyers).

 Ghana

-To become a lawyer in Ghana, you have to study law at any university that offers the Bachelor of Laws degree.
+To become a lawyer in Ghana, one has to study law at any university that offers the Bachelor of Laws degree.
 After completing the four year law degree, graduates can apply to be enrolled at the Ghana School of Law.
 Following two years of professional training, successful students can take their bar examination.
 Upon passing the bar examination, an induction and calling to the bar ceremony is held for all graduating students.